 The findings are published in the May 25 issue of The New England Journal of Medicine.

-But experts say it is too soon to recommend these
+But experts say it is too soon to recommend theseor any of these diseases.

 'Window of Opportunity Closing'